 Let the strata cool briefly, but serve warm.
 You can double the recipe for an 9x13 baking dish.

 Leftover bread (or rolls) that are a bit stale are the perfect item for this dish.
 Using really fresh bread is actually not great because the bread will get too mushy.
 If you only have fresh bread and can’t wait, I recommend drying out the bread for 10-15 minutes in a 250 degree F. oven.

 Then cube up your bread pieces into small chunks and measure out two cups.
 Add that to an 8×8 baking dish that’s been nicely buttered.

 Now for the custard mixture.
-This is as easy as whisking together the eggs with a pinch of salt and pepper.
+This is as easy as whisking together the eggs with the milk and a pinch of salt and pepper.
 When this soaks into the bread and bakes it’ll turn light and fluffy and be really delicious as a base layer for the veggies and cheese.